uhub/awesome-actionscript-sorted/README.md

 * [ascollada](https://github.com/david-gregory/ascollada) - AS3 library to parse COLLADA 3D model files
 * [ascollada](https://github.com/timknip/ascollada) - AS3 library to parse COLLADA 3D model files
+* [asblender](https://github.com/timknip/asblender) - AS3 library for reading Blender .BLEND files
+* [as3-bvh-parser](https://github.com/rkn14/as3-bvh-parser) - AS3 parser for BVH files

+### Misc Formats

+* [as3-exif-lib](https://github.com/unstoppable/actionscript-exif-reading-lib) - AS3 library to read JPEG EXIF data
+* [exif-as3](https://github.com/bashi/exif-as3) -  AS3 library to read JPEG EXIF data
+* [as3id3lib](https://github.com/devxoul/as3id3lib) - AS3 library to read MP3 ID3 data.
+* [as3.iCal](https://github.com/nicolai86/as3.iCal) - iCal parser written in ActionScript 3
+* [csvlib](https://github.com/51systems/csvlib) - CSV parser for AS3
+* [AS3-ASS-parser](https://github.com/hoblin/AS3-ASS-parser) - ActionScript parser for ASS format
+* [Simple-AS3-YAML](https://github.com/lucasdupin/Simple-AS3-YAML) - Simple YAML parser/decoder
+* [AS3-youtube-parser](https://github.com/myflashlab/AS3-youtube-parser-video-link) - This AS3 library can parse standard youtube links like https://www.youtube.com/watch?v=QowwaefoCec and will extract different elements of that video like available direct video addresses and video thumbnail. it works with public unrestricted video files only.
+* [cannonml-as3](https://github.com/abiyasa/cannonml_as3) - keim's CannonML (shmup scripting language) implementation in Actionscript 3

 ## Frameworks